evidentlyai/evidently/docs/book/reports/class-performance.md

 These presets help evaluate the quality of classification models.
 You can use them:

-**1. To monitor the performance of a classification model in production.** You can run the test suite as a regular job (e.g., weekly or every time you get the labels) to contrast the model performance against expected.
+**1. To monitor the performance of a classification model in production.** You can run the test suite as a regular job (e.g., weekly or every time you get the labels) to contrast the model performance against expectation.
+You can generate visual reports for documentation and sharing with stakeholders.

 **2. To trigger or decide on the model retraining.** You can use the test suite to check if the model performance is below the threshold to initiate a model update.